-I have to admit something.
-I’m not proud of it, but it needs to be said.
-I’ve always overlooked London’s Belsize Park.
+I’ve always overlooked Belsize Park, London.
 When I lived in Hampstead I saw Belsize as the runner-up that could never quite match its northern neighbor’s beauty.
 After I moved away I didn’t feel a need to go between Primrose Hill and South End Green.
-But lately something’s started nagging me, and I’ve been tempted to take a second look.
+But lately I’ve been tempted to take a second look.
 So today I’m here to find a few things to do in Belsize Park.
-And—spoiler alert—I find far more than just a few.
+And—spoiler alert—I find far more than a few.

 Emerging from the tube at Belsize Park station, I find myself enveloped in snow flurries.
 It’s a cold start to my mission, but I’m determined to persevere.
 I’m right in the middle of the high street, surrounded by shops and restaurants on all sides.

 As I begin my exploration, I’m delighted to find that favorites like Daunt Books and the Everyman Cinema are still going strong, and happy to discover new-since-my-last-visit additions like Franco Manca.
 I’m already glad I came.

 But if I’ve learned anything since moving to London over a decade ago, it’s that the really exciting bits are always on the side streets.
 Off I go along Ornan Road, where pretty doors greet me as I make my way down to Belsize Lane.